How 'Stalkerware' Technology Made It Easy For My Abusive Ex To Spy On Me

 “Stalkers don’t even have to use these specific technologies to watch someone," explains Drouin.
 “They can also keep tabs in ways that don’t involve any sort of add-on technology, such as turning on location sharing on a mobile device or checking past trip history on Uber.
 As our world becomes more connected there are more and more ways for individuals to track and control others.”

-Whilst this worrying trend is most widespread in Russia, India, and Brazil, the UK comes in eighth place for downloads of specific stalkerware apps, with 730 cases detected by Kapersky in 2019.
+Whilst this worrying trend is most widespread in Russia, India, and Brazil, the US comes in fourth and the UK comes in eighth place for downloads of specific stalkerware apps, with 730 cases detected by Kapersky in 2019.
 In a world where we are increasingly reliant on our devices, recording deeply personal information and managing everything from our banking to our social calendar online, this news is undoubtedly concerning.

 Significantly, domestic abuse experts suggest that the flourishing popularity of stalkerware could put women at enormous risk.
 In 2014 alone, UK support charity Refuge reported that they were contacted by nearly 1,000 domestic abuse victims whose partners or former partners had exploited technology in order to control and stalk them.